 Week 3 is all about sustainable changes; making small, incremental, and easy changes.
 It’s about making changes that don’t hurt, that are easy to do and easy to remember.

-This 10 week program is about changing your attitude and your emotional state, which leads to a change of lifestyle.
+This 8 week programme is about changing your attitude and your emotional state, which leads to a change of lifestyle.

 Stress And Your Metabolism.